mrdooz/japan2025/content/pages/map.md

 Off to the next city, this time we'll hop on a train and travel 30 min south to Osaka.
 Once the bags are dropped at the hotel we'll head towards [Shinsaibashi-suji Shopping Arcade](https://insideosaka.com/shinsaibashi-suji-shopping-arcade/) and [Dotonbori](https://www.japan.travel/en/spot/2207/).
 We'll also do some car window-shopping along [Midosuji](https://insideosaka.com/midosuji/).
 How about a Ferrari, Lamborghini or McLaren?
-There are so many restaurants and food stalls in the Dotonbori area so you dont really know where to eat so to make it east we booked an evening [food tour](https://www.viator.com/tours/Osaka/Evening-Food-Tour-of-Osaka/d333-31383P13).
+There are so many restaurants and food stalls in the Dotonbori area so you don't really know where to eat so to make it east we booked an evening [food tour](https://www.viator.com/tours/Osaka/Evening-Food-Tour-of-Osaka/d333-31383P13).

 - Hotel: [W Osaka](https://www.marriott.com/en-us/hotels/osaow-w-osaka/overview/?scid=f2ae0541-1279-4f24-b197-a979c79310b0)